 Before you start:

 You should contact potential supervisors before you start the admission process.
 In natural sciences most PhD positions are dependent on sources of funding.
 Because of this, many open PhD positions will be publicly announced and you can apply to them officially.
-Applying to them and being chosen does not automatically make you a PhD student, not even if you already signed an employment contract.
+Applying to them and being chosen does not automatically make you a PhD student, even if you already signed an employment contract.
 You still need to go through the official enrolment process of the university (see Admission process).

 Of course, you can also contact potential supervisors privately and ask for a position or simply for their supervision of a self-financed project.